Chas McCormick Player Props: Astros vs. Pirates

 Chas McCormick At The Plate

-- McCormick has two doubles, two home runs and four walks while hitting .258.
+- McCormick is hitting .250 with three doubles, two home runs and four walks.

+- McCormick is batting .227 with one homer during his last outings and is riding a four-game hitting streak.

-- This year, McCormick has tallied at least one hit in six of eight games (75.0%), and had multiple hits twice.
+- This season, McCormick has totaled at least one hit in seven of nine games (77.8%), and had multiple hits twice.

-- In eight games played this season, he has homered in two of them.

-- McCormick has driven in a run in three games this season (37.5%), including two games with multiple runs batted in.
+- He has hit a home run in two of nine games played this year, and in 4.8% of his plate appearances.

+- In 44.4% of his games this season, McCormick has driven in at least one run.
+In three of those games (33.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored a run in five of eight games so far this season.
+- He has scored in five of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.